 If you are involved in biologics manufacturing it is important to document manufacturing consistency, demonstrate comparability and ensure patient safety.
 If you document a consistent disulfide-bonding pattern of your biologic, you are more likely to meet regulatory guidelines and meet your project timeline [5-7].

-FDA and EMA guidelines: Disulfide bridge mapping is critical
+FDA and EMA guidelines: Mapping of disulfide bridges is critical

 In the biopharmaceutical production, elucidating the cystine positioning is necessary to prevent disulfide scrambling and incorrect folding.
 This is also seen in guidelines from FDA and EMA, in which disulfide bond mapping is seen as critical.
 If you expect any cysteine residues, you must thus determine the number and positions of any free sulfhydryl groups and/or disulfide bridges [5-7].